 The group manager (GM) is the glue between an application and the core group communication services; it encapsulates all protocol modules associated with the application.
-It allows the application to interface with the various Jgroup services to perform group-specific tasks.
-The GM is based on an event-driven non-hierarchical composition model1, and consists of a set of weakly coupled protocol modules.
-Each protocol module implements a group-specific function, which may require the collaboration of all group members, e.g. the membership service (PGMS).
-In fact, all the basic Jgroup services discussed in Section 3 and several other generic group-specific functions are implemented as GM protocol modules.
+It allows the application to interface with Jgroup services to perform group-specific tasks.
+The GM is based on an eventdriven non-hierarchical composition model, and consists of a set of weakly coupled protocol modules.
+Each protocol module implements a group-specific function, which may require the collaboration of all group members, e.g. the membership service.
+In fact, all the basic Jgroup services discussed in Section 2 and several other generic group-specific functions are implemented as GM protocol modules.

-The advantages of a non-hierarchical set of protocol modules over a strictly vertically layered architecture, as used in many other group communication systems (e.g. [16, 5, 3, 10]), is that events being passed from one layer (module) does not have to be processed by any intermediate layers.
+The advantages of weakly coupled protocol modules over a strictly vertically layered architecture, is that events being passed from one layer (module) do not have to be processed by any intermediate layers.
 Events can simply be passed from one module to another without any processing delay and addition/removal of header fields, thus also reducing the complexity of implementing a module.
 Our approach is also flexible in that a module can intercept commands/events from another module, delay and/or modify them, before delivery to the destination module.
 Interception rules are specified inline in the modules using annotations, and the corresponding implementations must adhere to these rules.